 - Time limit (40 minutes) for free users on group calls

-Best suited for: Businesses (primarily SMEs) that heavily rely on the Microsoft Office ecosystem.
+Best suited for: Businesses (primarily SMEs) that heavily rely on the Microsoft Office ecosystem

-- Connectivity and call quality is excellent
+- Connectivity and call quality are pretty reliable

 - Includes features like one-to-one chat, group chat, emojis, GIFs, file sharing, and all the usual video conferencing features, plus more

 - Several of the paid versions for business come with other Office apps and services